 Evans, Stuhlmüller, Goodman, 2016.
 Learning the Preferences of Ignorant, Inconsistent Agents.

-Reward gaming / wireheading:
+Specification gaming / wireheading:

 Everitt, Krakovna, Orseau, Hutter, Legg, 2017.
 Reinforcement learning with a corrupted reward channel.
 A formalization of the reward misspecification problem in terms of true and corrupt reward, a proof that RL agents cannot overcome reward corruption, and a framework for giving the agent extra information to overcome reward corruption. (blog post)